Claire-Fisher/rock-paper-scissors-ms2/README.md

 Additional game versions, or game types could be added.
 A drop-down menu to those options would add additional positive user experience.
 It would also keep the user on the product longer.

 ### Difficulty setting
 Have an option the user can toggle to change the difficulty of the game.
-Harder levels might calculate the computer has a 50% change to select the winning weapon based on the user's choice etc.
+Harder levels might calculate the computer has a 50% chance to select the winning weapon based on the user's choice etc.

 ### AI personality
 More conversational responses from the AI could be included to give the AI a "personality".